xflouris/libpll/examples/README.md

 ## [`rooted`](https://github.com/xflouris/libpll/tree/master/examples/rooted)

-This examples shows how to evaluate the log-likelihood of a rooted tree by creating a custom post-order traversal that drives the likelihood computation.
+This example shows how to evaluate the log-likelihood of a rooted tree by creating a custom post-order traversal that drives the likelihood computation.
 It also demonstrates how to account for invariant sites when computing the likelihood.